CLDP Results in the Middle East and North Africa

 To increase trade and entrepreneurship, CLDP assisted the Government of Bahrain in revising core business laws to support paradigm changes in Bahrain’s economy.
 Since 2004, CLDP has worked with Bahrain’s Ministry of Industry and Commerce (MOIC) to shorten business start up times and generate SME growth in Bahrain.
 With CLDP assistance, the MOIC drafted a new Commercial Companies Law, which is awaiting approval from the Bahraini Parliament.
 With significant input from CLDP, the MOIC launched a new Corporate Governance Code that is an excellent model code of ethics for corporate management and oversight, including incorporating Islamic financing requirements.
 Also, through a multi-year series of workshops, CLDP has trained Bahraini judges in how to adjudicate complex commercial disputes based on international best practices.
 In addition, CLDP helped Bahrain in the implementation of the US-Bahrain FTA including the organization and launch of an Advance Rulings Office in the Bahrain Customs authority.
 CLDP has also worked with the Faculty of Law at the University of Bahrain in order to develop commercial law courses as well as a Vis International Commercial Arbitration Moot team for regional and international competition.
 Please click here to learn about CLDP's current programs in Bahrain.

-Since 1998, CLDP has advised the Government of Egypt (GOE) and the Egyptian private sector on legislation, regulations, and practices concerning competition, consumer protection, insurance, trade, product standards, government procurement, intellectual property rights, and telecommunications.
-CLDP also assisted the GOE in building capacity within the regulatory authorities established by these laws, including providing continuing technical training for the staff of the newly formed Egyptian Competition Authority (ECA), which successfully investigated and helped prosecute Egypt's first antitrust violations, and to the Egyptian Consumer Protection Agency, which has overseen the first product recall in Egypt, and has created a call center with an effective hotline for consumer complaints.
+From 1998 to 2012, CLDP advised the Government of Egypt (GOE) and the Egyptian private sector on legislation, regulations, and practices concerning competition, consumer protection, insurance, trade, product standards, government procurement, intellectual property rights, and telecommunications.
+CLDP also assisted the GOE in building capacity within the regulatory authorities established by these laws, including providing continuing technical training for the staff of the newly formed Egyptian Competition Authority (ECA), which successfully investigated and helped prosecute Egypt's first antitrust violations, and to the Egyptian Consumer Protection Agency, which oversaw the first product recall in Egypt, and created a call center with an effective hotline for consumer complaints.
 CLDP also provided support to the Egyptian Standards Organization through training in food safety and TBT Enquiry Point procedures.

-Also, as a result of CLDP’s cooperation with the National Center for Judicial Studies (NCJS) since 2006, Egyptian judges are now better able to handle complex cases regarding intellectual property, telecommunications, electronic signatures, and bankruptcy.
-Please click here to learn about CLDP's current programs in Egypt.
+Also, as a result of CLDP’s cooperation with the National Center for Judicial Studies (NCJS) from 2006 to 2012, Egyptian judges are now better able to handle complex cases regarding intellectual property, telecommunications, electronic signatures, and bankruptcy.

 In support of the Government of Iraq’s goal of fostering a legal environment conducive to economic diversification and private sector growth, CLDP has built capacity for the Iraqi Government to negotiate and implement durable contracts with foreign companies, improved the enforcement of arbitration awards and arbitration agreements in Iraq and prepared judges to better adjudicate complex commercial disputes with foreign parties.
 Please click here to learn about CLDP's current programs in Iraq.